elexive-com/elexive-calc/resources/DetailedReportModal.md

 </p>
 ```

 This approach creates engaging, personalized content that reads as if it were custom-written for the specific business scenario, enhancing the perceived value of the generated report.
+Additional contextual narratives are generated throughout the report based on the selected resource allocation strategy, production capacity, and payment option.

 ### 2. Progressive Resource Allocation Visualization